Rhys-sg/promoter-sequence-transcription-rates/v2/Testing GA/GA_params/README_GA_params.md

 * **4_param_evaluations.ipynb** We evaluate the algorithm with optimized hyperparameters to see what limitations it still has.

+* **5_GA_analysis.ipynb** We see how varying the masked section of pLac can change the upper and lower bounds of it's expression.

+* **6_GA_insert_analysis.ipynb** The size of the masked region affects how well the GA can explore the expression landscape and reach the desired expression level.
+Here, we vary the mask length from 0-150 and analyze how well the GA can reach the desired expression level.

 ### Notes:
-* Because there is stochasticity in the results, we run each combination of parameters multiple times.
+* Because there is stochasticity in the results, we run each combination of parameters multiple times, with seeds for reproducibility.
 * More robust testing may optimize for a grid or random relative expression levels.
 * Other optimization approaches include Bayesian Optimization, Random Search, or Grid Search without identifying and seperating the parameter space.